ElpadoCan/SpotMAX/spotmax/docs/source/features/single_spot_features_description.rst

 Single-spot features description
 ================================

-Description of all the features saved by spotMAX for each single spot and the corresponding column name.
+Description of all the features saved by SpotMAX for each single spot and the corresponding column name.

 .. contents::